Kenza-AI/sagify/docs/index.md

 `--job-name JOB_NAME`: Optional name for the SageMaker training job.
 NOTE: if a `--base-job-name` is passed along with this option, it will be ignored.

 `--metric-names COMMA_SEPARATED_METRIC_NAMES`: Optional comma-separated metric names for tracking performance of training jobs.
 Example: `Precision,Recall,AUC`.
-Then, make sure you to log these metric values using the `log_metric` function in the `train` function:
+Then, make sure you log these metric values using the `log_metric` function in the `train` function:

     ```
     ...